opencog/agi-bio/knowledge-import/SNET/Readme.md

-MOZI-AI Annotation service Datasets import scripts
+MOZI-AI Gene Annotation service Datasets import scripts
 ==================================================

-The Atomspace of the annotation service(MOZI-AI) integrates the follwoing list of biology datasets filtering only of humans (Homo sapiens species).
+The Atomspace of the gene annotation service(MOZI-AI) integrates the follwoing list of biology datasets filtering only of humans (Homo sapiens species).

 1. The Biogrid: BioGRID is a repository for Interaction Datasets.
-   - biogrid.py script (update?)
+   - biogrid.py script
-   - gene2proteinMapping.py (update?)
+   - gene2proteinMapping.py
    - uniprotIDmap.R

 2. Reactome pathway: The complete list of pathways and hierarchial relationship among them.